 Student IT are a team of passionate students that can help you with a range of IT needs.
-Ask us about using UniMelb applications, managing your digital Uni life, or setting up your devices with Wi-Fi and software.
-Our opening hours are listed below:
+Ask us about using UniMelb applications, managing your digital Uni life, or setting up your devices with software.

 Frequently Asked Questions